 Remember: if you need help getting your bookkeeping in order, or proving your PPP expenses, Bench can help.
 We’ll make sure your current financials are in order, and walk you through the statements, records, and documents you’ll need to apply for forgiveness.

+Sarah Johnson is a writer for Bench, the online bookkeeping service that pairs you with a team of professional bookkeepers who do your bookkeeping, so you don’t have to.
 Bench.co is America's largest professional bookkeeping service for small businesses.
 As a friend of Smith.ai, you get 20% off your first 6 months of bookkeeping with Bench.
 [Learn More]

 Accelerate growth with live receptionists and AI.
 Get a 20-call/20-chat trial now!